room77/py77/README.md

 Or the equivalent command for your operating system.
 Depending on your environment, it may be necessary to add the installed module to your Python path either by setting the PYTHONPATH environment variable or by creating symlinks to the installed module and shared library.
 On Debian, by default, `gv.py` and `_gv.so` are installed to `/usr/share/pyshared`.

+A `setup.py` file has been provided but is in experimental state.
+It is not recommended to install this way if you want to use `flash`

 ## Components

 ### Flash